GoogleCloudPlatform/compute-image-tools/daisy/README.md

 + [macOS](https://storage.googleapis.com/compute-image-tools/latest/darwin/daisy)
 + [Linux](https://storage.googleapis.com/compute-image-tools/latest/linux/daisy)

+### Daisy container
-Daisy containers are also available at gcr.io/compute-image-tools/daisy
+Daisy containers are available at gcr.io/compute-image-tools/daisy.
+All the workflows in `compute-image-tools/daisy_workflows` are put in the `workflows` directory at the root of the container.
 + Built from the latest GitHub release: gcr.io/compute-image-tools/daisy:release
 + Built from the latest commit to the master branch: gcr.io/compute-image-tools/daisy:latest

+### Build from source
 Daisy can be easily built from source with the [Golang SDK](https://golang.org)
 ```shell
 go get github.com/GoogleCloudPlatform/compute-image-tools/daisy